AhmetZamanis/UsedCarKicksClassification/Report.md

 df["PurchaseDay"] = df["PurchDate"].dt.weekday
 df = df.drop("PurchDate", axis = 1)
 ```

+The model and submodel names incorporate plenty of technical information
+on the cars.
+We’ll create numerous binary columns that flag various
+traits of a car: Engine type, drivetrain type, chassis type and number
+of doors.
+I also thought about retrieving engine displacement in liters
+as a numeric feature, but this information is not openly stated for many
+cars, and would raise many missing values.

 ``` python
 # Engine type features from Model: V6, V8, I4/I-4, 4C, 6C